sabrinacamp2/Non-Terra-GCP/Introduction to GCP VMs and using Terra notebook environments.md

 		3. I've been keeping most options as the default.
 I've been choosing from the Standard machine types. <br> ![[Pasted image 20230718170027.png|300]]
 		4. Modify the firewall rules.
 			1. Allow both HTTP and HTTPS traffic<br> ![[Pasted image 20230718165209.png|300]]
-		5. Change the boot disk to be from the Custom Image named `terra-docker-image-100-boot-20230720`.
+		5. Ask Sabrina to [give you access to her project](https://cloud.google.com/deployment-manager/docs/configuration/using-images-from-other-projects-for-vm-instances#console) and change the boot disk to be from the Custom Image named `terra-docker-image-100-boot-20230720`.
 This boot disk already has Docker installed and the following three Terra notebook environments are cached:  ^51434d
 		   - **R/Bioconductor**: us.gcr.io/broad-dsp-gcr-public/terra-jupyter-bioconductor:2.1.11
 		   - **Python**: us.gcr.io/broad-dsp-gcr-public/terra-jupyter-python:1.0.15
 		   - **Default**: us.gcr.io/broad-dsp-gcr-public/terra-jupyter-gatk:2.2.14